 Featuring more than 5,000 images with fine annotations, as well as 20,000 images with coarse annotations, this is one of the best datasets for understanding urban street scenes at the pixel level.

-This is a smaller dataset, featuring 165 images of 11 subjects.
-For each subject, there are images with various expressions and configurations, for example, “sleepy” or “without glasses.”
+This is a smaller dataset featuring 165 images of 11 subjects.
+Each subject has images with various expressions and configurations, for example, “sleepy” or “without glasses.”

-Similar to the MNIST handwritten text dataset, this image set includes a training set of 60,000 images of articles of clothing along with a test set of 10,000 images.
-There are 10 classes for the dataset, as well as a label like “bag” or “trouser.”
+Similar to the MNIST handwritten text dataset, this image set includes a training set of 60,000 images of clothing articles and a test set of 10,000 images.
+There are 10 classes for the dataset and a label like “bag” or “trouser.”
 This is useful for testing machine learning models.

 Image recognition indoors is more difficult, and this dataset, which features 15,000+ images of indoor scenes, is useful for building indoor recognition models.